 THERE’S DANGER BELOW

-• The object of BC ONE CALL is to minimize risk associated with accidents involving buried facilities such as pipelines, telecommunications cables, water and sewage lines, and electrical wires.
+• The objective of BC ONE CALL is to minimize risk associated with accidents involving buried facilities such as pipelines, telecommunication cables, water and sewage lines, and electrical wires.

 • BC ONE CALL is a province-wide non-profit organization providing one toll-free number to call before digging: